sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 ---

-- Do not remove this line (it will not be displayed) {:toc}
+* Do not remove this line (it will not be displayed) {:toc}

 ---

-In the previous module we setup a prototyping environment and we explored the behaviour of a default Python mudules (kasa) running on the Raspberry Pi.
+In the previous module we setup a prototyping environment and we explored the behaviour of a default Python modules (kasa) running on the Raspberry Pi.
 It is time to start coding and define ourself this behaviour.

 # Step 1: Git Flow